 Aortic valve replacement is a life-saving procedure.
 The aortic valve is often affected by either become leaky (aortic insufficiency) or partially blocked (aortic stenosis).
 Current aortic valve replacement approaches to treat the condition include a sternotomy, minimally invasive cardiac surgery, and transcatheter aortic valve replacement.

-Because there are several options today for managing aortic valvular disease, it is important to have a multidisciplinary team of nurses, cardiologists, and cardiac surgeons assess the patient and make a universal recommendation that includes patient education.
+Because there are several options today for managing aortic valvular disease, it is important to have an interprofessional team of nurses, cardiologists, and cardiac surgeons assess the patient and make a universal recommendation that includes patient education.
 The type of treatment recommended usually depends on patient age, comorbidity, personal preferences, surgeon experience, contraindications to anticoagulation, and lifestyle.

 |||El-Hamamsy I,Balachandran K,Yacoub MH,Stevens LM,Sarathchandra P,Taylor PM,Yoganathan AP,Chester AH, Endothelium-dependent regulation of the mechanical properties of aortic valve cusps.
 Journal of the American College of Cardiology.
 2009 Apr 21; [PubMed PMID: 19371829]|